 Now let’s break it down, addiction is a relapsing condition, surely that only means that like diabetes and other chronic diseases, there is no cure.
 Substance dependence can be the various types of drugs that are taken into the body and alter brain function.
-Activity and behaviour addictions can be gambling, love and sex addiction, shopping, etc. But, their relationships are essential to society so how can they be harmful to an individual and how does one live their life without having to go shopping?
+Activity and behavior addictions can be gambling, love, sex addiction, shopping, etc. But, their relationships are essential to society so how can they be harmful to an individual and how does one live their life without having to go shopping?
 The latter part of the definition justifies the former, it is a condition that is identified by repeated compulsions that don’t bother with the adverse outcome.
 It is a neuropsychiatric disorder and sometimes, people suffering can really not help themselves.

 For decades now, addiction has been considered a weakness of character or a moral failing.
 Today, however, medical professionals understand that addiction is not a pleasure-seeking drive, it is a chronic disease.
-Consequently, addiction seeps through every aspect of life, friends and family grow weary of destructive behaviour patterns, and academic and professional career run loss.
+Consequently, addiction seeps through every aspect of life, friends, and family grow weary of destructive behavior patterns, and academic and professional career run loss.
 An individual’s belief system and values are all lost somewhere along the path of the distinct patterns of abuse.